nloyfer/meth_atlas/README.md

 - The first column must be Illumina IDs.

 The reference atlas used on the paper is supplied in this repository - *reference_atlas.csv*.
+The full reference atlas, with ~390K sites (before the feature selection process) is also supplied - *full_reference_atlas.csv.gz*.
+For better deconvolurions results, it's recommended not to use the full atlas, but the smaller one.

 ### samples
 A file containing one or more samples, with similar requirements as the atlas file (csv, header, index column).